How to Select Valve Actuators for Rotary Valves

 • System maintenance

-Electric actuators are often used with a 110VAC power supply but are available with a wide variety of AC and DC motors in single phase and three phase.
+Electric actuators are often used with a 110VAC power supply but are available with a wide variety of AC and DC motors in single-phase and three-phase.

-Electric actuators are available in a temperature range of -40 to150°F (-40 to 65°C).
+Electric actuators are available in a temperature range of -40 to 150°F (-40 to 65°C).
 When used outdoors an electric actuator should be sealed from the environment to prevent the introduction of moisture to the internal workings.
-Condensation may still form inside, if drawn from the power supply conduit, which may have captured rainwater prior to installation.
+Condensation may still form inside if drawn from the power supply conduit, which may have captured rainwater prior to installation.
 Also, since motors warm the inside of the actuator enclosure when it is operating and cools it when it is not, temperature fluctuations may cause environmental "breathing" and condensation.
-For this reason all electric actuators used outdoors should be fitted with a heater.
+For this reason, all electric actuators used outdoors should be fitted with a heater.

 It is sometimes difficult to justify the use of electric actuators in a hazardous environment, but if compressed air is not available or if a pneumatic actuator will not provide the operating characteristics required, then an electric actuator with a properly classified enclosure may be used.